Lennox-Gastaut Syndrome

 Cognitive Impairment

-Cognitive impairment before seizure onset is seen in roughly 40% of patients.
+Cognitive impairment before seizure onset is seen in roughly half of patients.
 Depending on the severity of the disease there may be a delayed onset of cognitive delay after the patient has their first seizure.

 Characteristic EEG pattern